ssm-econ/ssm-econ.github.io/_research/Learning_and_Anchoring.md

 title: "Learning, Changing perceptions and the Anchoring of Expectations in the post-war U.S."
 category: research
 permalink: /research/Learning_and_Anchoring
-excerpt: [Job Market Paper] This paper explains U.S. post-war inflation and unemployment dynamics through a model of structural learning by private agents.
+excerpt: This paper explains U.S. post-war inflation and unemployment dynamics through a model of structural learning by private agents.
 Agents reason about observed macroeconomic realizations of the aggregate inflation rate, unemployment rate and the nominal interest rate based on New-Keynesian primitives, internalizing how aggregate outcomes are determined in equilibrium from individual optimizing behavior.
 date: 2025-09-17
 venue:
 paperurl: http://ssm-econ.github.io/files/Learning_and_Anchoring.pdf